 While visiting Rarotonga you don’t want to be confined to your accommodation the entire time you’re here.
 You’ll want to get around and see the Island.
-To keep costs down, mix up different transport to have bit of each.
+To keep costs down, mix up different transportation to stretch your holiday money further.

 Take in the views from every angle while you’re moving around one of these 11 ways…

 Rent a car or scooter for your entire stay or just for a few days.
 This mode of transport is personal and the easiest to get to where you want to go in a short time.
 Both will give you a feel for Island life and the freedom to go where you want, when you want.
 Hire small, medium, convertibles and family sized cars.
 Spend a whole day driving around exploring the roads beyond Ara Tapu (main road).
 See locals going about life at Island pace, tending to garden produce and domestics.